 Getting started in DevOps

-To get started in DevOps, you could pursue a bachelor's degree in computer science or information technology.
+To learn more about DevOps, check out our Intro to DevOps course.
 Or, you can gain the required knowledge and skills on your own.

 People working in DevOps are highly experienced.
 They typically start as Systems Administrators or developers.
 You can learn the skills needed for one of these career options individually or take a series of courses that'll equip you with everything you need to know with one of our Career Paths.